When was Franklin Pierce born?

 The 14th president of the United States of America, Franklin Pierce, presided over the country for one term from 1853-1857.

-Though by the time of his election, this storm had largely been quelled thanks in large part to the Compromise of 1850.
+By the time of his election, this storm had largely been quelled thanks to the Compromise of 1850.

-Unfortunately, history has not been kind to Pierce.
-Many historians and historical sources list his policies and presidency overall as one of the key steps towards the devastating civil war of the 1860s.
+Unfortunately, history has not been kind to President Pierce.
+Many historians and historical sources list his policies and presidency overall as one of the key steps toward the devastating Civil War of the 1860s.

 Early Life & Education